ctidd/omnium/README.md

 );
 ```

-A user must pass the session as the `authorization` header, or as the `__Host-omn-sess` cookie.
+With `Credential::from_authorization_header`, a client may pass the session as the `authorization` header.
+With `Credential::from_cookie`, a client may pass the session as the `__Host-omn-sess` cookie.
 For a simple, user-facing web application, you can set the `__Host-omn-sess` cookie when the user signs in, in order to authenticate requests to the service running on the same origin.
 If the application shares a session across multiple services on different origins, it can expose the session for use by the client in the `authorization` header for programmatic, cross-origin requests.
+You can plug in your own handling for extracting credentials from requests with a custom `extract_credential` handler.

 Requests from an unauthenticated user will reject with a 401 response.